MileneCV/Stroke_Prediction_project/README.md

 #### The most important metrics

-Since this prediction is to diagnose stroke the better model is that with lower False negative rate and better recall.
-With logistic regression in the test data the accuracy was 75%, recall 82% and false negative rate was 17%.
-Definitely was the better model:
+Since this prediction is to diagnose stroke the better model is one with a lower False negative rate and better recall.
+With logistic regression in the test data, the accuracy was 75%, recall 82% and the false negative rate was 17%.
+Was the better model:

 ![Stroke_Prediction_project_2](stroke4.png)

 ### Recommendations:
-Patient older than 40 years olde, with high glucose level or/and hypertension or/and heart disease have more proprability to have stroke.
-So is better search for stroke symptoms and start early treatment.
+Patients older than 40 years old, with high glucose levels or/and hypertension or/and heart disease have more probability to have a stroke.
+So is better to search for stroke symptoms and start early treatment.

 ### Limitations & Next Steps
 The better model has 17% of false negative rate and 75% of accuracy.
-They are not perfect number, maybe it is because the dataset is unbalaced  about 95% of pacients didn't have stroke and 5% had.
+They are not a perfect number, maybe it is because the dataset is unbalanced about 95% of patients didn't have a stroke and 5% had.

 ### For further information
 For any additional questions, please contact milene.c.vallejo@gmail.com